 JK: Well, right now I am also studying for a graduate degree,

-a typical day goes as follows:
+so my days vary.
+But a typical day goes as follows:

 Wake up around 6ish to brew coffee.
 With a cup of coffee in hand,

-make my way upstairs to tempt my boyfriend into waking up.
+I make my way upstairs to tempt my boyfriend into waking up.

 If I have class that day then I make it through class and then rush